 The last step is documenting the results of the training evaluation and analyzing the data gathered.
 The training evaluation record is essential for improving the company's approach to staff training programs in the future.
 You must compile, evaluate, and draw conclusions from a variety of data sources to document the record and ascertain the training's impacts.

-Incorporating Technology in Evaluation
+Integrating Technology into Evaluation

 Technology isn't just changing the training landscape; it's revolutionizing how you evaluate training effectiveness.
 Today's tools offer powerful solutions to streamline data collection, enhance analysis, and gain more insights into your programs.
 Let’s explore these tools or technology trends in training evaluation: